routingblog/arbitration/content/docs/problems.md

 type: docs
 ---

-The Supreme Court has repeatedly ignored the plain meaning of the statutes, congressional intent in writing the FAA, as well the standard rules of statutory interpretation effectively rewriting Title 9 to invent a "national policy favoring arbitration" [^jiggery] as a form of “do it yourself-tort reform". [^sternlight]
+The Supreme Court has repeatedly ignored the plain meaning of the statutes, congressional intent in writing the FAA, as well the standard rules of statutory interpretation effectively rewriting Title 9 to invent a "national policy favoring arbitration" [^jiggery] [^schwartzcorrecting] as a form of “do it yourself-tort reform". [^sternlight]

 # General Information

 - Arbitration was designed for entities of equal bargaining power [^creeping] [^comm] [^rustic]

 - Arbitration, as practiced, is unique to the United States [^cain2]

+- The FAA was never even intended by the enacting Congress to apply in state court. [^schwartzcorrecting]

 - A recalcitrant defendant can delay the start of meaningful proceedings a really long time.
 For example they can appeal the motion to compel and this would stay the civil court proceedings in the meantime[^coinbase]